 I first start searching for my core topic, Content Marketing.
 Then I start with some variations to see if my audience refers to content marketing in another way.
 For example, many times it’s referred to as Content Creation.

-I like to search specifically for pain words or phrases like “hate, frustrated, or can’t stand,” to go along with my keyword.
+I like to search specifically for pain words or phrases.
+These include “hate, frustrated, or can’t stand.”
+I look for these to go along with my keyword.
 Once I find some I like, I copy and paste what I need into my Google doc with all of my content topic ideas.
-This way I always have a list of topic ideas to come back to when I’m struggling to find something to create content around.
+This way, I always have a list of topic ideas.
+I can refer to this list when I’m struggling to find something to create content around.

 You can also use your own Facebook Group to survey your audience.
 Anytime someone requests to join your group, simply ask two questions.
 1. What is your business?
 2. What is your biggest struggle with your business right now?